In reviewPrivate betaOwner: Desmond

 3. Who is this really for?

-- Short answer: This is built for enterprise client-side insight teams under pressure to move faster without losing rigor.
+• Short answer: This is built for enterprise client-side insight teams under pressure to deliver faster, prove value, and make insight travel without losing control of quality.

-- Longer answer: The strongest buyer is the in-house research or insights team inside a mid-to-large company that is being bypassed by lighter-weight tools, is struggling to keep standards consistent, and needs research to become a reusable body of truth instead of a folder graveyard.
+• Longer answer: The strongest buyer is the in-house research or insights team inside a mid-to-large company that is being bypassed by lighter-weight tools, is struggling to keep standards consistent, and needs research to become a reusable body of evidence instead of a folder graveyard.

-- Proof hook: Audience profiles and confidence positioning brief.
+• Proof hook: Audience profiles and the phase-one positioning evidence.

 4. How does this help without creating more bad DIY research?